 ■ HWE.2.BP1 requires to describe the rationale for the decided hardware architecture.
-It is considered of higher practical value to give arguments why a given design was chosen rather than particularly explaining what other approaches were not chosen.
-Further, it can be considered that the latter implies the former.
+It is considered of higher practical value to give arguments why a given design was chosen rather than particularly explaining which other approaches were not chosen.
+Further, it can be considered that the former implies the latter.